 - Another rash appears on the neck, trunk, forearms, upper legs, and buttocks.
 This rash starts as round red spots and begins to take on a lacy look.
 It can be itchy, especially in older children.
 This second stage lasts a week or less.

 - After the body rash fades, it may come back if the person is out in the sun, gets too warm, or is under stress.
 This rash lasts 1 to 3 weeks.
-Even though a rash comes back, it does not mean your illness is worse.
+Even though a rash comes back, it does not mean the illness is worse.

 |Primary Medical Reviewer||John Pope, MD - Pediatrics|